 Club Staffing works with allied healthcare professionals to find attractive assignments across the nation.
 Put your skills and expertise to work saving patients in a new state, and then, enjoy exploring attractions, unique landscapes, and different cultures on your day off.
 Whether you're interested in camping and hiking or nightlight and fine dining — or anything in between — life as a traveling medical physicist can get you there.

 These jobs are extremely niche and require a lot of specialization, so it's no surprise the average medical physicist's job salary is very competitive.
-PayScale.com puts the average at $148,857 per year, though it lists a range from $80,000 to $210,000 depending on location, setting, and your own experience.
-As an allied traveler, your medical physicist's salary can be even higher.
-Working through Club Staffing, for example, you can earn up to $6,000 for weekly pay when you're on assignment.
+But as an allied traveler, your medical physicist's salary can be even higher.
+Working through Club Staffing, for example, you can earn up to $7,000 per week while on assignment, not mention full benefits!

 A solid salary and the opportunity for adventure aren't the only reasons to take on travel medical physicist jobs, though.
 Club Staffing provides benefits options for all of our travels.
 Benefits include but aren't limited to: